brendonky18/Honors-Thesis.CTFs/README.md

 ## Student Instructions
 You should provide students with the following instructions:

 > There is an FTP server running on port 2121 in the same network as you are.
 Inside this server there is a file titled `FLAG` which you must retrive and submit to complete this assignment.
-The ftp server running is `pyftp 0.8.4.5`, which was available on Debian Release: 5.0.4 in 2009.
-The original source code for this is available [here](http://kassiopeia.juls.savba.sk/~garabik/software/pyftpd/), however as this is an insecure http connection, there is also a [mirror](https://github.com/brendonky18/CTFs/tree/main/FTP-default-pass/pyftpd-0.8.4.5) of source code available.
+The ftp server running is `pyftp 0.8.4.5`, which was actually available on Debian Release: 5.0.4 back in 2009.
+The original source code for this is available [here](http://kassiopeia.juls.savba.sk/~garabik/software/pyftpd/), however this is only available through an insecure http connection.
+Instead, I have created a [mirror](https://github.com/brendonky18/CTFs/tree/main/FTP-default-pass/pyftpd-0.8.4.5) of the source code.
 >
 > Your task is to *reverse engineer* this program in order to discover a vulnerability which will allow you to capture the `FLAG`.
 >
-> **Reverse Engineering** is the process of dismantling and examining a programs source code - or sometimes even the assembly or raw binaries - in order to understand what it does, and how it works.
+> **Reverse Engineering** is the process of dismantling and examining a programs source code — sometimes even the assembly or raw binaries, which won't be necessary for this module — in order to understand what it does, how it works, and for our purposes, how it can be exploited.
 >
-> If you are not familiar with FTP, a list of commands you can use is available [here](https://en.wikipedia.org/wiki/List_of_FTP_commands).
+> If you are not familiar with FTP, it stands for **F**ile **T**ransferr **P**rotocol, and was designed to allow users to remotely access files stored on a server.
+> A list of FTP commands is available [here](https://en.wikipedia.org/wiki/List_of_FTP_commands).
 >
 > Good luck!